Transgender sexuality: Effects of feminizing hormone therapy

-HRT can cause decrease in sex drive or a change in the way arousal is experienced by trans women.
-A study published in 2014 found that 62.4% of trans women surveyed reported a decrease in sexual desire after hormone therapy and/or vaginoplasty.
-A 2008 study reported hypoactive sexual desire disorder (HSDD) in as many as one in three post-operative trans women on HRT, while around a quarter of the cisgender female controls were judged to have the disorder.
-There was no difference between the two group's reported sexual desire.
+Feminizing hormone therapy often results in a decrease in a person's sex drive or a change in the way arousal is experienced.
+A 2014 study found that 62% of trans women respondents reported a decrease in sexual desire after hormone therapy and/or vaginoplasty, and 22% felt significant distress about this to warrant a diagnosis of hypoactive sexual desire disorder (HSDD).
+A 2008 study reported HSDD in 34% of trans women who'd had vaginoplasties and hormone therapy, compared with 23% of a control group of cisgender women; there was no difference between the two groups' reported sexual desire.

 Some trans women and healthcare providers anecdotally report the use of progestogens increasing libido.

-A 2009 pilot study tested the effectiveness of two treatments for HSDD in trans women: transdermal testosterone and oral dydrogesterone (a progestin).
+A 2009 study tested the effectiveness of two treatments for HSDD in trans women: transdermal testosterone and oral dydrogesterone (a progestin).
 After six weeks of treatment, the group treated with testosterone reported improved sexual desire, while the group treated with the progestin reported no change.